AMar4enko/grape-reload/README.md

 In your config.ru you use Grape::RackBuilder to mount your apps:

-    builder = Grape::RackBuilder.setup do
+    Grape::RackBuilder.setup do
         logger Logger.new(STDOUT)
         add_source_path File.expand_path('**/*.rb', YOUR_APP_ROOT)
         reload_threshold 1 # Reload sources not often one second
-        mount 'Your::App', to: '/'
+        force_reloading true # Force reloading for any environment (not just dev), useful for testing mount 'Your::App', to: '/'
         mount 'Your::App1', to: '/app1'
     end

-    run builder.boot!.application
+    run Grape::RackBuilder.boot!.application

-Grape::Reload will resolve all class dependencies and load your files in appropriate order, so you don't need to include 'require' or 'require_relative' for your app classes.
+Grape::Reload will resolve all class dependencies and load your files in appropriate order, so you don't need to include 'require' or 'require_relative' in your sources.

 ## Restrictions:
+### Monkey patching

-If you want to monkey-patch class in your code for any reason, you should use
+If you want to monkey-patch class in code, you want to be reloaded, for any reason, you should use

     AlreadyDefined.class_eval do
     end